Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Experimental Section

 \subsection{Dislocation strain field modeling}

-The $\varepsilon_{111,\mathrm{model}}$ for the large dislocation was created using the dislocation node positions determined from BCDI, the Burgers vector (using the local lattice parameter, $a_{0,t}$), and $\nu = 0.28$.
+It was assumed that there were no externally applied stresses.
+The $\varepsilon_{111,\ \mathrm{model}}$ for the large dislocation was created using the dislocation node positions determined from BCDI, the Burgers vector (using the local lattice parameter, $a_{0,\ t}$), and $\nu = 0.28$.
 Each dislocation node was joined by an edge, which was then connected to another point to form a dislocation triangle.
 The displacement field for this triangular dislocation loop was determined using the solution developed by Barnett \cite{Barnett1985, Barnett2007}, which was then numerically differentiated to determine the lattice strain field, $\varepsilon_{\mathrm{model}}$,

 $\varepsilon_{\mathrm{model}}$ was projected to the $[111]$ direction,

 where $a$, $b$, $c$, transformed the Cartesian coordinate system for the theoretical edge dislocation, to the experimental sample space.
 These were determined by,